Skip to main content Accessibility information

 Charley: Personal highlights so far is probably the cohort.
 We've got a really nice cohort here of other teachers.
 Everyone's in the same boat.
 Everyone's really nice and supportive.
 It's been a pleasure meeting everyone, and everyone really helps you strive for your placement and hopefully we'll get through the end with each other.

 Thomas: Yeah, really good.
 So from the academic side, the tutors, you have your personal development tutor, who's there to help you, they help you with personal statements, CVs, work.
-There's student support to help you with you have an assignment, and then they also have great stuff like counseling, mentoring, if you're struggling with anything personally.
+There's student support to help you with you have an assignment, and then they also have great stuff like counselling, mentoring, if you're struggling with anything personally.
 So yeah, there's a lot around really.

 Charley: Support's really good, not just for yourself, but for everyone.
 As I said, we do have a really good cohort here, so everyone supports each other through.
 Everyone's in the same boat.
 Lecture side of things, we have really good supportive lectures, open door policy.
 You go see them when and as you need them really, and that they offer you support on placement, assessment, normal subject knowledge, anything really.
 Really good.